-- 10.1.
-Remuneration of executive directors and non-executive directors of Prosus for their services is determined in accordance with the remuneration policy of Prosus as approved by the general meeting of Prosus in advance, in accordance with the Dutch Civil Code.
-The executive directors of Prosus shall not participate in the discussion and decision-making process of the board of Prosus in determining the remuneration and other terms of service for the executive directors of Prosus. - 10.2.
-Directors are reimbursed for travelling, subsistence and other expenses properly incurred by them in the execution of their duties in connection with the business of the company and authorised or approved by the board. - 10.3.
-Directors are not allowed to receive personal loans from the company or any subsidiaries. - 10.4.
-The main features of the contract of an executive director with Prosus shall, after its conclusion, be published on the website of Prosus at the latest at the date of the notice convening the general meeting at which the appointment of the executive director of Prosus concerned shall be proposed.
+- 10.2 Remuneration of executive directors and non-executive directors of Prosus for their services is determined in accordance with the remuneration policy of Prosus as approved by the general meeting of Prosus in advance, in accordance with the Dutch Civil Code. - 10.3 Directors are reimbursed for travelling, subsistence and other expenses properly incurred by them in the execution of their duties in connection with the business of the company and authorised or approved by the board. - 10.4 Directors are not allowed to receive personal loans from the company or any subsidiaries.